mavix21/LEarn/README.md

 - **Rich Text Editing:** Includes a Tiptap-based rich text editor for content creation.

-- **File Uploads & IPFS:** Supports file uploads with `react-dropzone`, potentially using Pinata for decentralized storage on IPFS.
+- **File Uploads & IPFS:** Supports file uploads with `react-dropzone`, using Pinata for decentralized storage on IPFS.

 - **Internationalization (i18n):** Built with `next-intl` to support multiple languages.

 - **Robust Form Handling:** Uses `react-hook-form` and `zod` for creating and validating forms.

-- **Custom UI Library:** Leverages `@skill-based/ui` for a consistent look and feel, likely built with shadcn/ui components.
+- **Custom UI Library:** Leverages `@skill-based/ui` for a consistent look and feel, built with shadcn/ui components.

 - **Server State Management:** Uses `@tanstack/react-query` for managing server state and caching.